spiral/docs/docs/en/basics/quick-start.md

 ### Test Method

 You can return various types of data from your controller methods.
-Following return values are valid:
+These are valid return values:

 - string
 - PSR-7 response